Best Cat Water Fountain for Picky Drinkers (2026)

 Watch out for

-The real downsides: the main body is plastic, only the tray is stainless steel.
-If your cat gets chin acne easily that could be a problem.
-The suggested filter change of every two weeks also feels like overkill.
+The downsides: the body is plastic, only the tray is stainless steel.
+Not ideal if your cat gets chin acne.
+The two-week filter change recommendation is aggressive too.
 Most people with one cat stretch it to three or four weeks without any issues.

 oneisall Wireless Cat Water Fountain with Motion Sensor